 To be successful, students must be motivated and resilient: They must choose to learn and to persist even when schoolwork is challenging.

-PERTS programs help students develop more adaptive academic mindsets so they can stay motivated and resilient.
+PERTS programs help students develop more adaptive learning mindsets so they can stay motivated and resilient.
 In doing so, they can improve academic outcomes.Contact Us

-The College Transition Collaborative is investigating how to use adaptive mindset interventions to reduce group-based achievement gaps in college.
-It is a partnership between researchers and administrators from multiple universities.
+We are working with the College Transition Collaborative to learn how to use social belonging interventions to reduce group-based achievement gaps in college.
+This is a partnership between researchers and administrators from more than twenty universities.

 PERTS draws on decades of scientific research to develop activities that can help students discover new ways to think about school and about their own abilities.
 In the process, students can become more passionate, more resilient learners.